+Figure 3.
+Some of the available enemies chasing the player.

 At first the goal of the game is to defeat a number of regular enemies.
 Once enough enemies have been killed a final boss will be summoned.
 The player has a limited amount of health, and must defeat this boss before they take too much damage from enemies to achieve the epic victory royale.